richardghirst/PiBits/ServoBlaster/README.txt

 P1-13 is connected to either GPIO-21 or GPIO-27, depending on board revision.

+Command line options described later in this document allow you to configure which header pins map to which servo numbers.

 When the driver is first loaded the GPIO pins are configure to be outputs, and their pulse widths are set to 0.
 This is so that servos don't jump to some arbitrary position when you load the driver.
 Once you know where you want your servos positioned, write a value to /dev/servoblaster to enable the respective output.
-When the driver is unloaded it attempts to shut down the outputs cleanly, rather than cutting some pulse short and causing a servo position to jump.
+When the driver is unloaded it attempts to shut down the outputs cleanly and revert the GPIO pins to their original configuration, rather than cutting some pulse short and causing a servo position to jump.

-The driver allocates a timeslot of 2.5ms to each output (8 servos resulting in a cycle time of 20ms).
-A servo output is set high at the start of its 2.5ms timeslot, and set low after the appropriate delay.
-There is then a further delay to take us to the end of that timeslot before the next servo output is set high.
-This way there is only ever one servo output active at a time, which helps keep the code simple.
+The driver takes note of how many servos you have configured and distributes the start time for the servo pulses evenly across the 20ms cycle time.
+This way, provided you are not driving more than 8 servos, the driver ensures that only one servo pulse will be active at a time, which should help minimise total drive current needed.

 In the following description it refers to using the PWM peripheral.
 For the user space implementation it can instead use the PCM peripheral, see below